Kinto/kinto/docs/api/1.x/batch.rst

 The whole batch of requests is executed under one transaction only.

-In order words, if one of the sub-request fails with a 503 status for example, then every previous operation is rolled back.
+In other words, if one of the sub-request fails with a 503 status for example, then every previous operation is rolled back.

 .. important::